 While you're at UofL, take your students on a self-guided tour of campus.

 Note: Each field experience ends with star tour, highlighting the constellations visible in the current night sky.

 Patterns in the Sky: Moon Phases and More (1.5 hours)

 From making sense of the patterns affecting our world to navigating featureless deserts and seas, the night sky has been a source of inspiration, information and navigation since the beginning of time.
 Young explorers take an immersive visual journey through space and time to learn how our ancestors pieced together patterns, enabling them to measure time, create calendars and understand moon phases.
-The wonder of the intricate dance of the Sun, Earth and Moon comes to life on the dome as our virtual journey illustrates moon phases and other celestial patterns.
+The wonder of the intricate dance of the Sun, Earth and Moon comes to life on the dome as our virtual journey illustrates day/night, moon phases, and other celestial patterns.
 Young learners intuitively grasp difficult-to-understand concepts in this journey of discovery.
-This exploration includes the show Perfect Little Planet which features an alien cartoon family touring our solar system for the perfect vacation spot, encountering unique and interesting elements of our solar system along the way.
+This exploration includes the show Perfect Little Planet, which features an alien cartoon family touring our solar system for the perfect vacation spot, encountering unique and interesting elements of our solar system along the way.
 The experience concludes with a short tour of the constellations in the night sky as we turn our imaginations outward.
-NGSS Disciplinary Core Ideas: ESS1.A, ESS1.B, ESS1.C, ESS2.C, PS2.A, PS2.B, PS3.C, PS3.D, PA4.B, LS1.C
+NGSS Disciplinary Core Ideas: ESS1.A, ESS1.B, PS3.B, PA4.B

 Note: We recommend that the class complete a full month of moon observation prior to coming to the planetarium for this educational experience.
 Click here for a web-based moon-phase observation chart that can be printed.